mbwatson/icees-docs/src/pages/apps/tranql/index.md

 [**TranQL**](http://tranql.renci.org)

-**Purpose:** TranQL is an interactive environment for the iterative exploration of federated knowledge graphs with semantically rich visualizations.
+TranQL is an interactive environment for the iterative exploration of federated knowledge graphs with semantically rich visualizations.
 It queries knowledge models from multiple Translator reasoners federeated into unified schemas.
 The user interface supports iteratively querying, caching, visualizing, modifying, and requerying data across the federation.
 Completed queries can be incorporated into software systems requiring parameterized automation of the Translator semantic network.

 ## Overview